quintian/DevOps-FinalProject/Readme.md

     ![[./screenshots/C09_AWS_clickSecurityCredentials.png]]
    - Click on `Create access key`.
     ![[./screenshots/C10_AWS_clickCreateAccessKey.png]]
-   - Select "Third-party Service" and Confirm that you understand the risks.
+   - Select "Application Running on an AWS Compute Service" and Confirm that you understand the risks.
 Then click "Next"
     ![[./screenshots/C11_AWS_accessKeyCreation.png]]
    - Write a description, if desired
     ![[./screenshots/C12_AWS_accessKeyDescription.png]]